frank038/XWM-X-window-manager/README.md

 Not any other docks can interoperate with the wm.

-No keybindings.
+Keybindings:
+- alt+LMB to move the window;
+- alt+STAMP to get the screenshot of the whole screen (python3-pil is required).

 No virtual desktops.

 To test this wm:
 - from a terminal: Xephyr :1 -screen 1366x768